-The defence of set-off may be raised in respect of debt or damages, whether the amount is ascertained or not and whether it is also added as a counterclaim.
+The defence of set-off may be raised in respect of debt or damages, whether the amount is ascertained or not and whether it is also added as a counterclaim (Order 18, rule 17, The Rules of the High Court (Cap.
+4A)).